archlich03/pbpis/.github/CONTRIBUTING.md

 ---

-Thank you for contributing to PBPIS!
+Thank you for contributing to POBIS!
 Your efforts help make this project better for everyone. 🎉